f1tenth/f1tenth_doc/getting_started/software_setup/optional_software_nx.rst

                 Flashing process.

 11. Once the flashing process is complete, verify that any activity lights on your SD card reader/writer are no longer blinking.
 Properly un-mount/eject the microSD card before physically removing it from the reader/writer.

-12. Insert the microSD card into the NVIDIA Jetson Xavier NX module with the label facing up.
+12. Now its time to bring the software on the NVIDIA Jetson NX.
+Insert the flashed microSD card into the NVIDIA Jetson Xavier NX module with the label facing up.
 Push the microSD card all the way in until it locks into place with a small click.
 The edge of the microSD card should be flush with the PCB of the NVIDIA Jetson Xavier NX module and carrier board.

         .. figure:: img/nx/nx-insert-sd.jpg
                 :align: center